pmaldona/pyRN/README.md

-# CRNS
+# pyRN
-Closed Reaction Network Structure Library
+Reaction Network Structure and Simulation Library for Resilience

 ## Install

-CRNS can be installed from source.
+prRN can be installed from source.
 After downloading the repository, and and afterwards run:

     $ python pip install .

-CRNS require the installation of the lxml library, in Debian/Ubuntu can be installed by:
+pyRN require the installation of the lxml library, in Debian/Ubuntu can be installed by:

     $ sudo apt-get install libxml2-dev libxslt-dev python-dev